wuxc/pywin32doc/md/PySecBufferDesc.md

 ## PySecBufferDesc Object

-Sequence-like object that contains a group of buffers to be used with SSPI functions.
+Sequence-like object that contains a group of buffers to be used with SSPI functions\.

 #### Comments
-This object is created using win32security.PySecBufferDescType(Version), where Version is an int that
+This object is created using win32security\.PySecBufferDescType\(Version\), where Version is an int that

-defaults to SECBUFFER_VERSION if not passed in.
+defaults to SECBUFFER\_VERSION if not passed in\.

 #### Methods